portlandcodeschool/frontend-freelancer/syllabus.md

 Along the way, we will be asking ourselves the same questions about you that all hiring managers will be asking about you:

 0. Can you work in a team?
+1. Can you handle jobs on your own?
+1. Can you communicate in such a way that the people you deal with find you reliable?
+2. Can you find effective decisions, not just the "right" ones?
 0. Can you follow instructions and finish assignments ahead of schedule?
 0. Can you extrapolate from vague inputs and take the initiative to resolve any missing information?
 0. Do you have a bias towards action and taking risks?